microsoft/botframework-components/docs/create-packages.md

 ## Declarative files in packages

 You can include declarative files (.dialog, .lu, .lg, or .qna) in your packages.
-Your declarative files **must** be in a folder named `exported` at the root of your package
+Your declarative files **must** be in a folder named `exported` at the root of your package.

 See the [Help and Cancel](/packages/HelpAndCancel) package for an example of a package containing a dialog.